Friction Is Feedback

-In our previous post about Software Craftsmanship Management, we highlighted the importance of the “resistance of the medium”, and suggested that increasing friction is a way to improve performance.
+In our previous post about Software Craftsmanship Management, we highlighted the importance of the “resistance of the medium”, and that increasing friction is a way to improve performance.
 In this post we will explore what this means.

 The simple answer is that friction provides feedback.